 '''

 Topic news = Topic.create(0);

 Topic business = Topic.create(0);

 Topic sports = Topic.create(0);

 Topic tennis = Topic.create(0);

 Topic soccer = Topic.create(0);

 '''

 The hierarchy needs then to be constructed.
 Topics are linked two by two with the following method:

-■ AdminHelper.setHierarchicalLink(Topic father, Topic son): sets a given topic as the father of an other topic.
+• Topic.setParent(Topic father): sets a given topic as the father of an other topic.

 Going back to our example: